-^{} Guideline value for moderately disturbed systems (95% protection) Environment Canterbury Technical report No. R09/57 2009 : A review of nitrate toxicity to freshwater aquatic species
+Guideline value for moderately disturbed systems (95% protection) Environment Canterbury Technical report No. R09/57 2009 : A review of nitrate toxicity to freshwater aquatic species

 Notwithstanding this the median concentration across all 23 sites was below the maximum allowable value (MAV) of 11.3 g/m3 in the Drinking Water Standards and groundwater is safe to drink.
-The number of exceedences have fallen slightly from 6 to 5 since the last survey.
-There were lower levels at Wairau Valley and Woodbourne and a rise at Renwick.
+The number of exceedences has remained the same as the last survey.

-Some sites representing unconfined aquifers have large seasonal fluctuations of more than 10 g/m3 such as wells 2651, 3069 and 1634.
-These variations reflect the seasonality of processes that generate or leach material from overlying landuses.
+Some sites representing unconfined aquifers have large seasonal fluctuations of around 10 g/m3 including wells 2651, 3069 and 1634 (Appendix).
+These variations reflect differing landuse practices and the location of these wells on aquifer boundaries where there is less throughflow to dilute landuse contaminants.